RareMojo/YoBot-Discord/README.md

 Change your avatar in `resources/images/avatar.png`.
 Swap for any 128x128 png/jpg.

+*Never share your configs, tokens, ids, or other sensitive information online*

 ### Configuration file
 - `discord_token` Is the app secret key.
 - `owner_name` Sets `YoBot` owner name.